AshleyDumaine/My-AIY/README.md

 but it can do basic Google Assistant things like conversions, setting timers, etc.

 #### Music
-I wanted to integrate with Google Music and hook this up to my BlueTooth speaker to play songs with voice commands but alas, the assistant does not seem to have Google Music functionality built-in.
+I wanted to integrate with Google Music and hook this up to my Bluetooth speaker to play songs with voice commands but alas, the assistant does not seem to have Google Music functionality built-in.
 Oddly it says the functionality is supported when asking it to "play some music", but it gets confused when asked